petethegreat/GettingCleaningDataWeek4/CodeBook.md

 - values lie in the range `[-0.092,-0.007]` (raw data was normalised to range `[-1.0,1.0]`)
 - This variable is a dimensionless quantity (no unit), due to the normalisation of the input data.
 - BodyAngularJerkZComponentTimeSeriesMean
-  -BodyAngularJerk - the rate of change of the body component of the angular velocity -ZComponent - about the _z_ axis
+  - BodyAngularJerk - the rate of change of the body component of the angular velocity
+  - ZComponent - about the _z_ axis
-  -TimeSeries - this variable was analysed in the time domain -Mean - the mean was taken.
+  - TimeSeries - this variable was analysed in the time domain
+  - Mean - the mean was taken.

 ### BodyAccelerationMagnitudeTimeSeriesMean
 - mean of the tBodyAccMag-mean() variable from the UCI HAR dataset, averaged over all samples for the corresponding subject and activity